Avoid the Blind Inspector

 (7) Ask To See What Other Home Buyers Have Said About The Inspector:

-Don’t just listen to my sales pitch about me.
-Read over 25 Google reviews, over 20 Facebook reviews and over 20 reviews on the HomeGauge website.
-Don’t feel like reading, watch video testimonials about me on my YouTube page.[/vc_column_text][/vc_column][/vc_row]
+Don’t just listen to our sales pitch.
+Read over our many Google reviews, Facebook reviews, and reviews on the HomeGauge website.

 Champion Home Inspections will be your home buying or selling advocate!
 We are committed to providing you with outstanding service.
 We’re highly experienced and extremely thorough.
 If you’re looking to buy or sell in the Indiana area, we can help!